ElliotKillick/qvm-create-windows-qube/README.md

 5. Review the code of the resulting `/usr/bin/qvm-create-windows-qube`

 A more streamlined and secure installation process with packaging will be shipping with Qubes R4.1.

+### Updating

+To update Qvm-Create-Windows-Qube, start by simply deleting the `windows-mgmt` VM and main program by running the following command in Dom0:

+`qvm-remove -f windows-mgmt && sudo rm /usr/bin/qvm-create-windows-qube`

+Lastly, follow the installation steps above to reinstall.

+Note that this will also delete any Windows ISOs that have already been downloaded.
+This may be desierable in the case that Microsoft has updated the Windows ISOs (meaning you should redownload them anyway).
+However, if you would like to avoid downloading any of the Windows ISOs again, simply navigate to `/home/user/Documents/qvm-create-windows-qube/windows-media/isos` in the `windows-mgmt` VM and copy its contents to another (preferably dispoable) qube.
+After the reinstall is complete, copy those ISOs back into `windows-mgmt` at the aformentioned directory.

 ## Usage